 • Churches

 Foster Coalition is not just for foster parents or anyone considering becoming a foster parent.
-We aim to provide concise and thorough resources for foster youth too.
-Part of our role is to offer the children within the foster care system a simple and easy-to-understand resource center to answer all questions relating to the foster community.
-They are one essential part of why we started our work, and give us the drive to continue with our work.
+We provide concise and thorough resources for foster kids and youth too.
+Part of our role is to offer them a simple, easy-to-understand resource center for all things relating to the foster system and independent living.
+They are at the heart of everything we do.

 We believe in helping those who are among some of the most vulnerable in society, as the Bible calls us to do.
 We wish to mitigate daily challenges and bring parties involved in foster care into coordination together.